Ellicottville (village), New York: Other commerce

 The village of Ellicottville has strict zoning regulations prohibiting most chain franchises from operating in the village; its central business district is occupied mostly by taverns, boutiques and various similar small businesses.
-Tops Markets operates the village's grocery store, and two banks, M&T Bank and Five Star Bank, have branches in the village.
-Subway does have a location in the village.
-A Tim Hortons has also been recently added on the edge of town at the corner of Washington Street and Highway 219.

 Two weekly newspapers are based in Ellicottville, Ellicottville Now and The Villager.
 The Villager dates to the mid-2000s.
 In addition to the weekly papers, a monthly tourism tabloid also originates in the village, which operates as Ellicottville Snowed-In during the winter and The Summer Local the rest of the year (its publisher also launched Ellicottville Now in 2020; that weekly paper is a spiritual successor to the Ellicottville Times and before that Special E-Fects, which dated as far back as 1992).

 Louisville Slugger baseball bats were manufactured in Ellicottville for a number of years; after that company's departure, the factory building was converted into a bowling alley.
 Fitzpatrick & Weller, a wood products manufacturer, is the only currently operating factory in the village.